biqmind-cloudnative/cape-ansible/README.md

 cd cape-k3s-ansible-deployment
 ansible-playbook reset.yml
 ```
-> "cape-k3s-ansible-deployment" directory is located where capesaasPubIP.sh or capesaasPvtIP.sh script was downloaded
+> "cape-k3s-ansible-deployment" directory is located where the capesaasPubIP.sh or capesaasPvtIP.sh script was downloaded earlier.

+---

 #### Recommended System requirements

 ```
 OS: Centos 7.3/7.4/7.5
 CPU: 2 core
-RAM : 4GB RAM
+RAM: 4GB RAM
 Disk Space: 10 GB free
-Server Internet access : yes
+Server Internet access: Yes
 ```

+---

 ## Getting Started with CAPE

 Get started quickly using this [tutorial](https://docs.cape.sh/docs/simple-install)

 ## Getting Involved

 We appreciate your feedback and active participation.

 If you want to get in touch with us to discuss improvements and new
-features, please [create a new issue on GitHub][1] or connect with us over on Slack:
+features, please [create a new issue on GitHub](https://github.com/cape-sh/cape/issues/new) or connect with us over on Slack:

 * [`#general` Slack channel](https://capesh.slack.com)

-## Reporting Bugs

-If you encounter a bug, please [create a new issue on GitHub](https://github.com/cape-sh/cape/issues/new) or talk to us
-on our [`#general` Slack channel](https://capesh.slack.com).
-When reporting a bug please include the
-following information: